cassianoperin/Atari2600/README.md

 ## Missing:
 - X and Y Movement: Need to split object when crossing the boundaries of the screen (test on 103bomber_WithoutADC.bin)
-- Fix C5 CMP opcode to use flags_C_Subtraction instead of flags_C
 - Graphics: Ball
 - Graphics: Missiles
 - Object Collisions